-TCU students seeking a teaching certificate must formally apply for admission to the Educator Preparation Program in the College of Education.
+TCU students seeking a teaching certificate must formally apply for admission to the Teacher Education Program in the College of Education.
 To be eligible for admission, students must meet the minimum requirements at the time they apply.
-However, meeting only the minimum criteria does not ensure admission.
-Refer to the Applications & Forms page of the TCU College of Education website to access the application and required forms for admission to the TCU College of Education.
-The deadline for fall admission is March 1.
-The deadline for spring admission is October 1.
-Late applications will be considered as space is available..
+However, meeting only the minimum criteria does not ensure admission to the Teacher Education Program.
+The Applications & Forms page will allow students to access the application and required forms to the College of Education.
+Students applying for admission to the Teacher Education Program should do so by March 1 for fall admission and October 1 for spring admission.
+Late applications will be considered as space is available.
 Minimum requirements for admission include:

-- Completion of a minimum of 54 semester hours of coursework - Overall GPA of 2.75 on a minimum of 12 semester hours of coursework at TCU - Completion of a course in speech and EDUC 200031 with a grade of C- or better, and a met Educator Disposition. (p.39) - Completion of 12 hours of content area coursework2 - A grade of C- or better in all content areas and education courses taken prior to admission - Demonstrate English Language Proficiency. - Complete record of current and clear (within one year) Group One criminal record check^{3 & 4} (student is responsible for required fee) - Completed FERPA agreement, included with application materials - Signed Code of Ethics Statement and Certificate of Ethics Training, included with application materials - Reviewed application by the College of Education Admission Committee (Documentation review may include: student files, academic advisor notes, Academic Performance and Professionalism Warning (APPW) proceedings and/or faculty input)
+- Completion of a minimum of 54 semester hours of coursework with an overall GPA of 2.75 or higher. - Completion of a course in speech that carries/satisfies an OCO core requirement and EDUC 200031 or equivalent with a grade of C- or better. - Met Professional Educator Disposition-screening report. - Completion of 12 hours of content area coursework2. - A grade of C- or better in all content areas and education courses taken prior to admission. - Demonstrate English Language Proficiency. - Complete record of current (within one year) and clear Group One criminal record check^{3 & 4} (student is responsible for required fee). - Completed FERPA agreement, included with application materials. - Signed Educator Code of Ethics Statement and Certificate of Ethics Training, included with application materials. - Reviewed application by the College of Education Admission Committee (Documentation review may include: student files, academic advisor notes, Academic Performance and Professionalism Warning (APPW) proceedings and/or faculty input).